splanck/vc/docs/vcdoc.md

 The `const` qualifier marks a variable as read-only after initialization.
 Any attempt to assign to a `const` object results in a semantic error.
+Declaring a `const` variable without an initializer is also a semantic error.

 The `volatile` qualifier tells the compiler that a variable's value may change unexpectedly.
 Reads and writes to a `volatile` object are always emitted and